The scientists are wrong, and you know it.

-But if you follow the steps I outline below, you may convince some of these people!
+But like I said, I can help.
+If you follow the steps I outline below, you may convince at least some of these people!
 At the very least, they will take you more seriously.

 Substitute “arguments” for “battles”, and you see where I’m heading with this.
 If you want to criticise the opposing argument, you should understand it well.